DSA Bands Class Syllabi

 dave_hammond@dpsk12.org

-This class is a music minor offered by the Instrumental Music Department and is open to all students at the school by audition only.
+This class is a music ellective offered by the Instrumental Music Department and is open to all students at the school by audition only.
 There may be an enrollment cap on the class due to instrumentation and groups.

 Purpose